acophisoph/GPTtrain/README.md

 # GPTtrain
-text files for training on gpt (testing)
+text files for training on gpt

+just a small project I want to do for fun